sbowman/migrations/README.md

 ## Deprecation Warnings

-As of version 1.2, Cobra and Viper integrations are deprecated.
+Version 1.2 deprecates Cobra and Viper integrations.
 Obviously not everyone is using these packages, and it seems presumptuous to force others to include them.

-The functionality will be completely removed in version 1.3.
+The functionality will be completely removed in version 1.5.

 ## Adding Migrations to Your Application